UK

 Dr Laird raised concerns that the evidence that supported the above statements was mainly based on two outdated literature reviews published in 2007.

-In response, she advised the government that?all?healthcare uniforms should be laundered in hospitals to commercial standards or by an industrial laundry.
+In response, she advised the government that all healthcare uniforms should be laundered in hospitals to commercial standards or by an industrial laundry.

-She has since co-published an updated, fully comprehensive literature review which evaluates the risk of textiles in the transmission of disease,?highlighting the need to for infection control procedures when handling contaminated healthcare textiles.
+She has since co-published an updated, fully comprehensive literature review which evaluates the risk of textiles in the transmission of disease, highlighting the need to for infection control procedures when handling contaminated healthcare textiles.

 “After the literature review, the next stage of our work was to evaluate the infection control risk of washing healthcare uniforms contaminated with coronavirus,” she continued.
 “Once we had determined the survival rate of coronavirus on each of the textiles, we turned our attention to identifying the most reliable wash method for removing the virus.”